ROCm/hipBLAS/docs/install/Linux_Install_Guide.rst

 * If using the rocBLAS backend on an AMD machine:

   * A ROCm enabled platform.
-Find more information on the :doc:`System requirements (Linux) <rocm-install-on-linux:reference/system-requirements>` page, or the :doc:`System requirements (Windows) <rocm-install-on-windows:reference/system-requirements>` page.
+Find more information on the :doc:`System requirements (Linux) <rocm-install-on-linux:reference/system-requirements>` page.
   * A compatible version of rocBLAS.
   * A compatible version of rocSOLVER and its dependencies, rocSPARSE and rocPRIM, for full functionality.